 The hope is that an insurance claim in the wake of a severe storm or other peril that damages your home can be resolved through informal negotiation.
 However, insurance companies have a strong financial incentive to deny, delay, or lowball claims.
 Although most insurance claims that go into litigation settle short of trial, the most effective negotiations are based on strong trial preparation.
 This blog highlights several strategies to strengthen the trial posture of a case.

 Avoiding a Shift of Focus: The insurance carrier will frequently try to shift the discussion to focus on alleged negligence or inappropriate conduct of the insured.
-The attention of the judge and intermediate settlement discussions need to remain on the insurance company’s conduct and coverage issues rather than the alleged fault or negligent conduct of the insured.
+The attention of the jury, judge and intermediate settlement discussions need to remain on the insurance company’s conduct and coverage issues rather than the alleged fault or negligent conduct of the insured.

 Authenticity vs. Histrionics: Many policyholders expect their attorney to pound on tables, level insults, and disparage the opposing parties, witnesses, and attorneys.
 This form of bluster and posturing does not impress juries or judges.
 Courtesy and professionalism toward everyone in the courtroom, including the insurance attorney on the other side of the aisle constitutes a more effective way to get positive results.
 While this in no way should mitigate the tenacious pursuit of the clients’ goals and legal rights, theatrics are more likely to adversely impact credibility than fool anyone.